 Racha Yai Island still continues to this day to be one of the most popular dive sites near Phuket for Beginners learning to Scuba dive, or Fun Diving Day Trips.
-With so many different dive sites to choose from, with a variety of unusual aquatic marine life on shallow coral reefs, sloping walls, and 3 good wrecks, its easy to see why Racha Yai Dive sites can offer something for all levels of scuba divers making this island a favourite destination for both snorkelers and divers.
+With so many different dive sites to choose from, with a variety of unusual aquatic marine life on shallow coral reefs, sloping walls, and 3 good wrecks, its easy to see why Racha Yai Dive sites can offer something for all levels of scuba divers making this island a favorite destination for both snorkelers and divers.

 The depth of diving sites average at about 12m the maximum being 40m, Racha Yai is a popular diving destination as visibility is often between 15m – 30m, currents can be mild to strong, and can offer a great opportunity for some enjoyable drift diving.